Fossil Rim Wildlife Center: Scimitar-horned oryx

 Fossil Rim Wildlife Center participates in the reproduction and rehabilitation program of the scimitar-horned Oryx in Chad and the rest of sub-saharan Africa.
-The species was extinct in the wild from the 1980s until late 2023, when it was upgraded to critically endangered.
+The species was extinct in the wild from the 1980s until late 2023, when it was upgraded to endangered.
 Poaching, loss of habitat and political strife were some of the causes of its decline, but a worldwide breeding program has helped restore some of the species.
-A first herd of 25 beasts was released in Chad in April 2016 with collars giving their position via satellite to follow them in their habitat.
+A first herd of 25 beasts were released in Chad in April 2016 with collars giving their position via satellite to follow them in their habitat.
 Fossil Rim helped in the evaluation of the collar by testing it on their own herd inside the park to make sure the animals would not be incapacitated by them.

 Attwater's prairie chicken

 The center participates in a program to rehabilitate the Attwater's prairie chicken, a small grouse native of the coastal plains of Louisiana and Texas, now one of the most endangered bird species in America.
 Fossil Rim Wildlife Center and five other zoos initiated a breeding program for the species in 1992.
-Between 170 and 175 birds are released in the wild every year, of which half were bred in the center.
+Around 180 birds are released in the wild every year from the center.
 Even if the species has not grown in the wild, the project prevented complete extinction.

 Cheetah

 The center has one of the most successful cheetah breeding programs in the world, with more than 300 feline bred and raised there.
-Fossil Rim has two cheetah areas that can house a combine 25-plus cats in a simulating, comfortable environment.
-The cheetah breeding program emphasizes genetic diversity and multiple mate choices so that the healthiest cubs possible can be born with minimal stress on the parents.
+Fossil Rim has two cheetah areas that can house a combined 25-plus cats in a suitable environment.
+The cheetah breeding program emphasizes genetic diversity and multiple mate choices so that the healthiest cubs possible can be born.